-The ERA also annually reviews and approves CUC's capital investment plan ("CIP"). \$122.0 million of proposed non-generation installation expenditures in the 2012-2016 CIP were approved by the ERA.
+The ERA also annually reviews and approves CUC's capital investment plan ("CIP").
+US\$122.0 million of proposed non-generation installation expenditures in the 2012-2016 CIP were approved by the ERA.
 The remaining \$62.0 million of the CIP relates to new generation installation which is subject to a competitive bid process and would only be incurred if CUC were the successful bidder.
-The 2012 - 2016 CIP has been prepared in line with the Certificate of Need that was filed with the ERA in November 2011 for 18 megawatts ("MW") of new generating capacity to be installed in 2014 and an additional 18 MW to be installed in either 2015 or 2016, contingent on growth over the next two years.
+The proposed 2013-2017 CIP totalling \$124.6 million of non-generation installation expenditures was submitted to the ERA in October 2012 for approval.